eupheuph/HTML/README.md

 # HTML
-This are trial/learning codes during my phase 1 in web development
+These are trial/learning codes during my phase 1 in web development